NanoVer Architecture

 An Example: Interactive Molecular Dynamics

-The canonical NanoVer session is one of interactive molecular dynamics (IMD), where one or more front end applications connect to a live simulation that can be visualised and interacted with through biasing potentials.
+The standard NanoVer server is built for interactive molecular dynamics (iMD), where one or more front end applications connect to a live simulation that can be visualised and interacted with through biasing potentials.

-A server application can leverage these three services to implement IMD to facilitate the visualisation of, and interaction with, a simulation in real time.
+An application can leverage these three parts to implement iMD that provides visualise and interact with a simulation in real time.

 VR Front End

-The VR front end app, NanoVer iMD-VR, intended for 3D visualisation and intuitive spatial iMD (iMD-VR), is a distinct Unity/C# codebase that follows the gRPC protocol definitions and application conventions laid out in the present documentation.
+The VR front end app, NanoVer iMD-VR, intended for 3D visualisation and intuitive spatial iMD (iMD-VR), is a distinct Unity/C# codebase that follows the application conventions laid out in this documentation.